 Be aware of how you are spending your money.
-A \$4 cup of coffee five days a week costs you \$80/month.
-Review some of the items you spend your money on to find areas where cutting back can move your savings account forward.
+A \$5 cup of coffee five days a week costs you \$100/month.
+Review items you spend your money on to find areas where cutting back can grow your savings account.

-2. Develop a budget
+2. Develop a Budget

-Plan for your expenditures by developing a budget and live within your means based on your monthly income.
-Make adjustments to remain within your budget and don't use a credit card to cover a shortfall or unnecessary purchases.
+Plan for your spending by developing a budget and live within your means based on your monthly income.
+Make adjustments to remain within your budget, and don't use a credit card to cover a shortfall or unnecessary purchases.

-3. Include savings in your budget
+3. Include Savings in Your Budget